On the geometry of silent and anisotropic big bang singularities: Introduction

 \subsection{A hierarchy of problems in cosmology}

 Due to the above observations, it is natural to begin by considering de Sitter space, or, more generally, solutions with accelerated expansion.
 The reason for this is that then the solutions isotropise and the causal structure is asymptotically silent.
 This is the most favourable situation.
-It is therefore not surprising that the first global non-linear stability result was obtained in the case of de Sitter; cf. \cite{f}.
+It is therefore not surprising that the first global non-linear stability result was obtained in the case of de Sitter; see \cite{f}.
 Next, it is natural to relax either the condition of isotropisation or the condition of silence.
-Relaxing the condition of silence, one is led to the study of the future global non-linear stability of the Milne model; cf. \cite{aam,aam2}.
-Note also that the Milne model is locally isometric to Minkowski space (the universal covering space of a Milne model is isometric to the timelike future of a point in Minkowski space), so that \cite{aam} can, roughly speaking, be thought of as a cosmological companion of the proof of the global non-linear stability of Minkowski space, cf. \cite{cak}, and the proof of future global non-linear stability of a hyperbolic foliation of Minkowski space, cf. \cite{f}.
+Relaxing the condition of silence, one is led to the study of the future global non-linear stability of the Milne model (i.e., stability in the expanding direction, but not in the direction of the big bang - due to strong cosmic censorship, the Milne model is expected to be unstable to the past); see \cite{aam,aam2}.
+Note also that the Milne model is locally isometric to Minkowski space (the universal covering space of a Milne model is isometric to the timelike future of a point in Minkowski space), so that \cite{aam} can, roughly speaking, be thought of as a cosmological companion of the proof of the global non-linear stability of Minkowski space; see \cite{cak}; and of the proof of future global non-linear stability of a hyperbolic foliation of Minkowski space; see \cite{f}.
 In fact, the latter reference is more relevant due to the fact that it is based on a hyperbolic foliation.